gnulnx/anouman/README.md

 These site management commands are specific to the site curently being worked on.
 If you install another django project anouman will gladly set it up for you and ensure that nginx properly directs traffic to the appropriate django back end and it's all managed with virtualenv and virtualenvwrapper.
 To switch between sites deployed with anouman is as simple as switching wrapped virtualenv's.
 For ex:  workon example.com, workon site2.com, etc.

 **Step 6:**  Adjust client /etc/hosts file to simulate DNS for your web site.
-First make sure your site is running (see step 8).
+First make sure your site is running (see step 7).
 Next, add the following line to your /etc/hosts

     192.168.100.100   www.example.com   example.com

+If you setup another site, say site2.com on the same server then you would add another line to /etc/hsots

+    192.168.100.100 www.site2.com   site1.com

+NGINX will now properly direct traffic based on the URL to the correct gunicorn/django backend as well as server the correct static files for the given project.

 **Step 7:** Now point your browser to example.com and you should see your django website.
 Enjoy.